Quadraphonic sound: Quadraphonic audio mixing

-The audio mixing process for four channel sound is different than for stereo versions of the same recording.
+The audio mixing process for four-channel sound is different than for stereo versions of the same recording.
 Most studio equipment is designed for stereo only, so specialized multichannel mixing consoles and playback systems must be available.

 For classical music, producers have typically preferred an effect where the orchestra appears in stereo in only the front channels, and the natural reverberation or echo of the concert hall is in all the speakers.
 Some live concert recordings of popular music have also been mixed this way.
 Classical recordings rarely place primary or solo instruments in the rear channels, though it is done occasionally.

 A few classical recordings have been made from a perspective in which the listener seems to be seated in the middle of the orchestra.
 One example is the 1973 Columbia Masterworks recording of Béla Bartók's Concerto for Orchestra, conducted by Pierre Boulez.
-The original four channel recording was released on matrix LP and 8-track tape, and reissued on the Super Audio CD format by Dutton Vocalion in 2018.
+The original four-channel recording was released on matrix LP and 8-track tape, and reissued on the Super Audio CD format by Dutton Vocalion in 2018.
 Notes supplied with the recording indicate the direction from which each group of instruments can be heard.

 Pop, rock and jazz music producers have tended to employ a mixing style with a relatively high degree of musical separation between the four channels.
 This type of recording may place musical sounds in the rear channels that are of equal importance to the front channels.
 It can expand on the listener's sense of direction and spaciousness in a way similar to what happened when recording engineers introduced stereo recording.
-In some four channel recordings sounds move in full rotation around the listener.
+In some four-channel recordings, sounds move in full rotation around the listener.

 Mixing engineers can also aim for a hybrid effect between styles.
 While quadraphonic effects have sometimes been considered artificial, musical enjoyment can be dramatically enhanced by more fully involving the listener.

 LP phonograph records

 Quadraphonic audio reproduction on vinyl phonograph records was problematic.
-As technologies advanced rapidly during the 1970s several different solutions were proposed to reproduce four channel sound from LPs.
+As technologies advanced rapidly during the 1970s, several different solutions were proposed to reproduce four-channel sound from LPs.
 Some of these systems were much more successful than others.
 The simplest systems were derived (2–2–4) formats.
 These were soon followed by much more sophisticated matrix (4–2–4) formats, and finally, by the most advanced discrete (4–4–4) formats.

 Derived (2–2–4) formats

-Derived (2–2–4) formats are simple and inexpensive electronic solutions that add or extract rear ambience or reverberation sound channels from stereo records i.e., studio reverb, audience applause, etc. There is no precise placement of individual instruments in the rear channels.
+Derived (2–2–4) formats are simple and often passive arrangements that rely on extracting the stereo difference or other out‑of‑phase information from stereo records to synthesize a surround‑sound effect.
+The material emphasized in the rear channels often includes studio reverb, concert‑hall ambience, and audience applause.
+Because a derived system operates on unintentional phase differences in the original stereo mix, precise placement of individual instruments in the rear speakers is not possible.
+However, centrally panned (i.e. monophonic) information remains center-front.